 Medigap Plan D

-Medigap Plan D is almost identical to Plan G. The only difference is that Plan G covers the Part B Excess Charges and Plan D does not.
-There are not too many companies offering Plan D but it is becoming more popular now that Plan F is no longer available to new Medicare beneficiaries.
+Medigap Plan D is similar to Plan G. The only difference is that Plan G covers the Part B Excess Charges and Plan D does not.

 Other Medigap Plans

 We have reviewed plans F, G, and N. There are still seven other Medigap plans we haven’t covered.
 These plans aren’t as popular because they don’t offer the same level of coverage.
 Also, the prices of these plans generally do not justify the benefits.

 For example, you can purchase a Plan N for less than the amount it would cost to buy a Plan L. Plan N provides a much richer level of coverage, with a lower price tag.
 No brainer, right?

 If you want to learn more about these plans, continue reading our article about “the other” Medigap plans here.